em3ndez/tiny-web-server/README.md

 websocket channels back to the same server.
 Two concurrently connected people in the same webapp would be mean four concurrently connected channels.

-**Thoughts on WebSockets**

-Guideline: Short async messages with a follow-up via a regular GET Requests

-One school of thought says WebSockets (and messaging systems generally) should send short notifications from the server to the client.
-These notifications can inform the client that an event has occurred or that new data is available.
-Instead of sending all the data over the implicitly async connection, the server sends a brief message, and the client then performs a traditional HTTP GET request to retrieve the full details.

-This approach has several advantages:

-1. **Efficiency**: By keeping WebSocket messages short, you reduce the amount of data transmitted over the WebSocket connection, which can be beneficial in bandwidth-constrained environments.
-2. **Scalability**: Using HTTP GET requests for detailed data retrieval allows you to leverage existing HTTP caching and load balancing infrastructure, which can improve scalability and performance.
-3. **Separation of Concerns**: This pattern separates the concerns of real-time notification and data retrieval, allowing each to be optimized independently.
-4. **Security**: HTTP requests can be more easily secured and monitored than WebSocket messages, allowing for better control over data access and auditing.

-Here's a simple example of how this might work:

-1. **Server**: Sends a short message over the WebSocket, e.g., "{'newTrades': {'tickets': '['MSFT', 'since': 1730052329]}}".
-2. **Client**: Receives the message and performs a GET request to `/api/trades/MSFT` to retrieve the full details.

-This pattern is particularly useful in applications where real-time updates are needed, but the data associated with those updates is too large or complex to send over a WebSocket connection.

 ## Testing Your Web App

 Testing is a critical part of developing reliable web applications.
 TinyWeb is just a library.
 You can write tests